-- The Executive Director is the key manager of CVCFSC.
+- The Executive Director is the key management leader of CVCFSC.
 The position reports directly to the Board of Directors.

-• The Executive Director of CVCFSC is a part-time exempt employee, retained by and serving at the will of the Board of Directors.
+- The Executive Director of the Central Ventura County Fire Safe Council (CVCFSC) is a part-time exempt employee, retained by and serving at the will of the Board of Directors.

-1) Administration: Works with Board to fulfill the organization mission.
+1) Administration: Works with board in order to fulfill the organization mission.

 2) Financial Performance and Viability: Develops resources sufficient to ensure the financial health of the organization.

-• Responsible for the fiscal integrity of CVCFSC, to include preparation of a proposed annual budget and monthly financial statements for submission to the Board, which accurately reflect the financial condition of the organization.
+- Responsible for the fiscal integrity of CVCFSC, supports Treasurer and Finance Committee in preparation of a proposed annual budget and monthly financial statements for submission to the Board, which accurately reflect the financial condition of the organization.

-• Responsible for fundraising and developing other resources necessary to support CVCFSC’s mission.
+- Responsible for fundraising and development of other resources necessary to support CVCFSC’s mission.

 3) Organization Mission and Strategy: Works with Board, contractors and staff to ensure that the mission is fulfilled through programs, strategic planning and community outreach.

 - Responsible for implementation of CVCFSC’s programs that carry out the organization’s mission.

 - Work with Board in development of and updates to a Strategic Plan to ensure that CVCFSC can successfully fulfill its Mission into the future.

 - Responsible for the enhancement of CVCFSC’s image by being active and visible in the community and by working closely with other professional, civic and private organizations.

 4) Organization Operations: Oversees and implements appropriate resources to ensure that the operations of the organization are appropriate.

 - Responsible, effective administration of CVCFSC’s programs to include grants and project management.

 - Responsible for the hiring and retention of competent, qualified staff and contractors.